-Choosing the right words to search with can sometimes be difficult, especially when you search for information about a topic that you don’t know much about.
-This can be true regardless of whether you might be searching for information on the gravitational effects of binary stars on each other, or the best way to groom a certain breed of dog, or different approaches for making your own homemade icecream.
+Choosing the right words to search with can sometimes be difficult, especially when searching for information about a topic you don’t know much about.
+This can be true regardless of whether you might be searching for information on the gravitational effects of binary stars on each other or the best way to groom a certain breed of dog or different approaches for making your homemade ice cream.

-For example, when I search for [salt water fishing] at the major search engines, I see a number of related terms and other suggestions for my searches.
+For example, when searching for [salt water fishing] at the major search engines, I see many related terms and other suggestions for my searches.

 Problems with Offering Query Suggestions

-A recent patent application published by Microsoft discusses a number of approaches that they might take to decide which query suggestions to present, and how they might present them.
+A recent patent application published by Microsoft discusses several approaches that they might take to decide which query suggestions to present and how they might present them.
 It also discusses some of the problems that offering such suggestions might bring.
-Chances are that other search engines may be using some similar methods, and face similar challenges.
+The chances are that other search engines may be using some similar methods and face similar challenges.

-Many patent applications start with a description of the problem or problems that they are attempting to address with the methods and processes in their invention.
-Microsoft’s gives us a couple of issues that they are trying to solve.
+Many patent applications start with a description of the problem or problems they are attempting to address with their invention methods and processes.
+Microsoft gives us a couple of issues that they are trying to solve.